MozillaFoundation/heroku-ffmpeg-static-builds/README.md

 Will automatically create a new release if a new package is detected.
 Will not overwrite existing releases & tags.
 Manually delete the existing release & tag and re-run the Github Action.

+Update the buildpack in the buildpack repo (https://github.com/MozillaFoundation/heroku-ffmpeg-buildpack), and create a new release for heroku to target.

 ## Build static binary from source
 docker build -f Dockerfile -t ffmpeg-static .